peteroupc/classic-wallpaper/README.md

 The _desktopwallpaper.py_ file contains some example code for border and button drawing.
 I expect many other variations here, some more subtle than others, but the design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial intelligence tools.

+The following terms are used to describe the traditional appearance of ordinary buttons:

+- The _button label_ consists of the text and icons within the button.
+- The _button face_ is the inner background of the button.
+- _Monochrome appearance_: The button label is drawn using the button shadow color instead of its normal colors, but with transparency and opacity in the label preserved.
+- _Embossed appearance_: The button label is drawn&mdash;

+    - using the button highlight color instead of its normal colors, then
+    - using the button shadow color instead of its normal colors and offset 1 pixel upward and 1 pixel to the left,

+    in each case with transparency and opacity in the label preserved.
+- _Unavailable appearance_: The button label has an _embossed appearance_, is drawn
+  with 50% opacity, or is masked with a pattern of alternating black and white pixels.
+- _Mixed value appearance_: The button face is drawn as a dither pattern of the button face color and the button highlight color, or as a color that's a mixture of those two colors.

+Traditionally, to draw buttons, default buttons, and toolbar buttons:

+- For the pressed button style, the button label is shifted one pixel to the right and one pixel down, compared to the unpressed style.
+- The mixed value style tends to be drawn as the unpressed variant, except the button label has a _monochrome appearance_ and the button face has a _mixed value appearance_.
+- The unavailable style tends to be drawn as the unpressed variant, except the button label has an _unavailable appearance_.
+- For the option-set style, the button tends to be drawn as the normal pressed variant, except:
+    - For the unpressed style, the button face has a _mixed value appearance_.
+    - For the unavailable style, the button label has an _unavailable appearance_.
+This variant overrides the unpressed and pressed variants.

 ### Icons and Cursors

 An icon (a small graphic representing a computer program) should be present in a set of variations in color and dimensions:

-- The same icon should be drawn in up to 2, up to 8, up to 16, and up to 256 unique colors, and optionally with 8 bits per color component.
+- The same icon should be drawn in up to 2, up to 8, up to 16, and up to 256 unique colors, and optionally with 8 bits per color component (also known as 8 bits per color channel).
 A traditional color choice for 16-color icons is the VGA palette; for 8-color icons, an 8-color palette where each color component is 0 or 255.
 - The same icon should be drawn in the pixel dimensions 16&times;16, 24&times;24, 32&times;32, 48&times;48, and 64&times;64, and may be drawn in other dimensions to account for [logical display resolution](#logical-display-resolutions).
 (Modern guidelines recommend a 256&times;256 icon as well.)
 - All icons can include transparent pixels, but should have no translucent pixels except for 8-bit-per-color-component icons.